mazhar-tech/virello-backend/EMAIL_TROUBLESHOOTING.md

 ```

 ### Check Environment Variables
-Look for these in Railway logs:
+Look for these in Render logs:
 - EMAIL_SERVICE
 - EMAIL_USER
 - EMAIL_PASSWORD